lang-uk/fasttext-vectors-uk/README.md

 # Learning Ukrainian word vectors with fastText models

 `run_the_grid.py` is the script that allows a grid training of fasttext on a given corpus on different servers (nodes).
 It uses google spreadsheet (through gspread) to perform task distribution and to write down the results.
-This repo also contains the previous version of the script (`gensim_fasttet`), that was based on gensim.
+This repo also contains the previous version of the script (`gensim_fasttext`), that was based on gensim.
 However, on our data, vectors trained on gensim shown weaker performance on [our intrinsic tests](https://github.com/lang-uk/vecs), so we left it in the repo for the reference.

 Our rationale was to train as much as 96 different combinations of hyperparams on the same corpus using farm of 7 servers (estimated running time is 25-30 days).
 Script do not upload the results of training, we've used https://github.com/prasmussen/gdrive to upload files manually from the workers.